EvanHahn/iterpal/README.md

 <details>
 <summary><code>asyncIterableToArray(asyncIterable)</code></summary>

 Turns an asynchronous iterable (such as a stream) into an array.
+Returns a `Promise` that resolves to an array.

 ```js
 const asyncIterableToArray = require('iterpal/asyncIterableToArray')